dwavesystems/dwave-samplers/README.rst

 Simulated Annealing
 ~~~~~~~~~~~~~~~~~~~

 `Simulated annealing <https://en.wikipedia.org/wiki/Simulated_annealing>`_ can be used for approximate Boltzmann sampling or heuristic optimization.
-This implementation approaches the equilibrium distribution by performing updates at a sequence of increasing beta values, beta_schedule, terminating at the target beta.
-Each spin is updated once in a fixed order per point in the beta_schedule according to a Metropolis- Hastings update.
+This implementation approaches the equilibrium distribution by performing updates at a sequence of increasing beta values, ``beta_schedule``, terminating at the target beta.
+Each spin is updated once in a fixed order per point in the ``beta_schedule`` according to a Metropolis- Hastings update.
 When beta is large the target distribution concentrates, at equilibrium, over ground states of the model.
 Samples are guaranteed to match the equilibrium for long 'smooth' beta schedules.

 >>> from dwave.samplers import SimulatedAnnealingSampler
 >>> sampler = SimulatedAnnealingSampler()

-Get a random binary quadratic model (BQM)
+Create a random binary quadratic model (BQM).

 >>> import dimod
 >>> bqm = dimod.generators.gnp_random_bqm(100, .5, 'BINARY')

-Sample using simulated annealing, both with the default beta range and a user-specified one
+Sample using simulated annealing, both with the default beta range and a user-specified one.

 >>> sampleset = sampler.sample(bqm)
 >>> sampleset = sampler.sample(bqm, beta_range=[.1, 4.2])